exoad/on_the_fly/README.md

 ### [flutter](https://flutter.dev/)

-The entirety backbone of the app.
+A well built framework that is the backbone of this app.

 ### [brendan-duncan/image](https://github.com/brendan-duncan/image)